 It is not known if there is client software that will incorrectly allow signing of subordinate certificates if this extension is absent.

-40Note that RFC 5280 forbids the use of pathLenConstraints in end-entity certificates.
-If it is included anyway, it MUST allow for an unlimited path length to allow the user to issue proxy certificates [14].
+41Note that RFC 5280 forbids the use of pathLenConstraints in end-entity certificates.
+If it is included anyway, it would have to allow for an unlimited path length to allow the user to issue proxy certificates [13].